liucyy/VulPCL/README.md

 sh runner_0

-# data pre-processing
+# Data pre-processing

+cd data_preprocessing

+run the following command to preprocess the FFmpeg and QEMU datasets.

-python pre_processing.py
+python preprocessing.py

-# features extraction
+# Features extraction

 run the following command to extract and embed graph-based representations from CPAGs.